loqusion/hyprshade/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Report a nasty bug to help us improve hyprshade
+about: Report a nasty bug to help us improve Hyprshade
-title: ''
+title: ""
 labels: bug
-assignees: ''
+assignees: ""
 ---

 ### About the Bug

 **Describe the bug**
 A clear and concise description of what is happening.

-**To Reproduce**
+**To reproduce**
 Steps to reproduce the behavior: (feel free to remove bullets and use natural language)

 1. ...
 2. ...
 3. ...